 Prepares the student for qualification to operate any combination of vehicles with a gross combination weight rating of 26,001 pounds or more, provided the gross vehicle weight rating of the vehicle or vehicles being towed is in excess of 10,000 pounds.
 Through classroom training, behind the wheel training, road training, and CDL road testing, we prepare students to become a safe CDL drivers.
+Train in a manual or automatic truck.
 This class meets all criteria for the ELDT program.